Futures Experience

 What-If Workshop

 The workshop offers a low-threshold introduction to working constructively with future scenarios.
-It’s aimed at people who want to engage with complex futures topics without years of foresight training and create their own scenarios in just a few steps.
-The real highlight: facilitated small-group exchange that surfaces the hidden assumptions behind participants’ favorite scenarios and makes them discussable.
+It's aimed at people who want to engage with complex futures topics without years of foresight training and create their own scenarios in just a few steps.
+The real highlight: facilitated small-group exchange that surfaces the hidden assumptions behind participants' favorite scenarios and makes them discussable.
+What hidden assumptions are embedded in participants' favorite scenarios and how can they be consciously examined?

 FUTURES FESTIVAL